-A Calcutta Betting Auction is a form of pool betting where the assets are auctioned off in random order.
+A Calcutta betting auction is a form of pool betting where the assets are auctioned off in random order.
 Participants compete to bid a purchase price for the asset.
 The winning bids for each asset combine to make an aggregate pool for the competition.
-That pool is then awarded based on an agreed scoring matrix.
+No one knows what the total pool is going to be before the bidding starts, but they do know how pool is awarded, based on a scoring matrix.

-On Wednesday, January 12th, they conducted their Calcutta for the NFL playoffs.
-You can watch the process play out on their YouTube coverage of the auction.
-The 14 teams were auctioned off among 7 bidders.
+Last year, they conducted a Calcutta for the NFL playoffs.
+You can watch how it played out on their YouTube coverage of the auction.
+The 14 teams were auctioned off among seven bidders.

 The Scoring Matrix

 An important part of any Calcutta betting auction is the scoring matrix.
-If this was just a winner take all auction where the team that wins the Super Bowl gets 100% of the prize pool then the auction would resemble the current market odds for the Super Bowl.
+If this was just a winner-take-all auction where the team that wins the Super Bowl gets 100% of the prize pool then the auction would resemble the market odds for the Super Bowl.
 It would be fairly unimaginative.
-Instead, a good Calcutta includes a mix of skill-based handicapping and some outside-the-box proposition bets that are not as easy to handicap.
+Instead, a good Calcutta includes a mix of skill-based handicapping and some outside-the-box proposition bets that aren’t as easy to handicap.
 This adds a layer of variance to the results.

-As you can see, 80% of the BTP NFL Calcutta is made up of dividends based on playoff wins that escalate as the playoffs go deeper.
-A team which starts in the Wild Card round and runs the table would get 33% of the prize pool.
-A team with a first round bye which wins the Super Bowl collects 29.5% of the pool.
+As you can see, 80% of the BTP NFL Calcutta was made up of dividends based on playoff wins that escalate as the playoffs go deeper.
+The Rams were worth 33% of the prize pool by starting in the Wild Card round and running the table.
+If last year’s No. 1 seeds, Green Bay or Tennessee, had won, they would have netted 29.5% of the pool after their first-round byes.

-To spice things up, various prop bets make up the remaining 20% of the prize pool.
-Some of these have value that increases the purchase price of otherwise unattractive assets.
+To spice things up, various prop bets made up the remaining 20% of the prize pool.
+Some of these had value that increases the purchase price of otherwise unattractive assets.
 For instance, biggest loser by point differential or most turnovers.
 Being able to estimate the relative value of all facets of the scoring matrix is important when competing in a Calcutta betting auction.

 The Advantages Of Betting Into A Calcutta Auction

-Since you are bidding your estimation of the relative worth of an asset, when you have a winning bid you feel you have positive expected value (+EV).
-When you reach your limit and stop bidding on an asset you feel is overpriced you’re letting someone else take the -EV hit.
+Since you are bidding your estimation of the relative worth of an asset, when you have a winning bid you feel you have positive expected value.
+When you reach your limit and stop bidding on an asset you feel is overpriced you’re letting someone else take the negative EV hit.
 As a result, at the end of the auction you’re probably patting yourself on the back for a job well-done in beating these suckers.

 That’s the allure of a Calcutta betting auction.
 Situations where two people disagree as to the relative value of an asset can create big betting opportunities.
 We don’t see it much in today’s betting markets with many regulated sportsbooks timid about stepping out with an opinion.
 Calcuttas provide opportunity for bettors to gain positions on a wager they might not otherwise be able to get.